multimodal-art-projection/multimodal-art-projection.github.io/_posts/2022-07-20-the-launch-of-multimodal-art-projection.md

 tags: [organisation, activity]
 ---

-# The Start of the Multimodal Art Projection

 In July 2022, Ruibin Yuan, Yinghao Ma, Ge Zhang, and I came together to initialise a new research community focused on machine learning for multimodal arts including but not limited to music.
 Our goal was to create a space where researchers from different backgrounds could collaborate and share their expertise to advance our understanding of AIGC.